 Information that must be published at least Quarterly

 Information that must be published at least Annually

 Further Useful Information

-- Individual items of expenditure that exceed £500 - this is updated on a monthly basis
+- Individual items of expenditure that exceed £500 - this is updated on a quarterly basis

 Details of every invitation to tender for contracts to provide goods and /or services with a value that exceeds £5,000.
 This is available via the Council e-tendering portal In-tend